Carnegie Mellon University

 Additional Terms.
 Certain features of the IoT PI may be subject to additional terms (“Additional Terms”) presented in conjunction with the features.
 Regardless of how they are presented to you, you must agree to these Additional Terms before using the features of the IoT PI to which they apply.
 Unless otherwise specified in these Additional Terms, all Additional Terms are incorporated into this Agreement.
 If you do not agree to these Additional Terms, then you may not use the features to which they relate.
 This Agreement and Additional Terms apply equally but, if any Additional Term is inconsistent with any provision of this Agreement, the Additional Term will prevail for the IoT PI functionality or features to which the Additional Terms apply.

-The IoT PI is being provided by CMU as part of a research study under CMU’s IRB ID STUDY2017_00000215 and use of the IoT PI is further subject to accepting the study consent forms during the account set-up process.
+The IoT PI website is being provided by CMU as part of a research study under CMU’s IRB ID STUDY2017_00000215 and use of the IoT PI website is further subject to accepting the study consent forms during the account set-up process.

 Account Set-Up; User Account Names and Passwords.
 A user name and password will be required to access the IoT PI (currently available at https://www.iotprivacy.io), to request the creation of an IRR, to create IoT Resource Listings, to request the publication of these IoT Resource Listings in one or more IRRs, and to create IoT Resource Templates.
 People can request the creation of an account at https://www.iotprivacy.io/register.
 To enable the account set-up, you must provide a user account name for each person at your organization who is intended to access the IoT PI.